Hello everyone and welcome to this special edition of Firefighter Friday!

 1 T. arrowroot

-3 T. sucanat, ground into powder
+3 T. sucanat (or another natural granulated sugar), ground into powder

 8 drops liquid stevia